Originally published September 11, 2019 and updated January 16, 2023.

 - “Gosh, I have too much stuff in here!
 I need to get rid of something.
 But not today.”

 So then how do we start decluttering our craft supplies?
 Follow these steps for the best way that has worked for my clients and myself.

 Hopefully, you’ve already gathered everything together in one place in the previous How to Plan Craft Room Organization article.
 But if you haven’t now is the time.

 Sort Them into Categories

-Then group like items together within each category.
+- Then group like items together into smaller categories within each broader category.
 Group all the scrapbook paper together, by size and or color.
 Group all the scrapbook adhesives together.
 Group all the scrapbook stickers together, and so on.

 Edit the Categories